 Like every other product or service on the face of the earth, our labor has a price.
 It’s our wages.

-That’s because wage is a sticky price.
+That’s because the wage is a sticky rice.

 Perhaps you’ve noticed that the demand for iPhones has been decreasing during the past few years.
 However, its price was sticky.
-Even if the demand continued to fall, the prices remained high until the release of the iPhone11.
+Even if the demand continued to fall, the prices remained high until the release of the iPhone 11.

 Downward sticky pricing

 In downward sticky pricing, there is a resistance to prices adjusting downwards.
-Then, when “when the market-clearing price drops (due to an inward shift of the demand curve or an outward shift of the supply curve), the price remains artificially higher than the new market-clearing level, resulting in excess supply (surplus).”.
+Then, “when the market-clearing price drops (due to an inward shift of the demand curve or an outward shift of the supply curve), the price remains artificially higher than the new market-clearing level, resulting in excess supply (surplus).”

 Upward sticky pricing

-In upward sticky pricing means that there is resistance to the prices adjusting upward.
+Upward sticky pricing means that there is resistance to the prices adjusting upward.
 Therefore, when the market-clearing price rises (due to an outward shift of the demand curve or an inward shift of the supply curve), the price remains artificially lower than the new market-clearing level, resulting in excess demand (shortfall).

-How does this relate to e-commerce?
+How does this relate to ecommerce?

 Research suggests that sticky prices are costly.
 Companies with stickier prices experience greater volatility of returns, especially after monetary shocks.